SOBotics/Boson/docs/commands.md

   You can add multiple requests as well, for example:

-      @Boson track stackoverflow comments 100 -f REPUTATION LENGTH -v -50 -50
+      @Boson track stackoverflow comments 100 -f REPUTATION LENGTH -v -50 -150

-  would track all the comments with a length lesser than 50 characters and are posted by users below 50 reputation.
+  would track all the comments with a length lesser than 150 characters and are posted by users below 50 reputation.
+Make sure that the filters and its values line up respectively.